 London Varsity Series

-After a successful four years of winning Varsity, the chance to reclaim what’s ours is back.
-From 16 March till 20 March, the pitches and fields will be full of red and purple as students from King’s College and UCL come together to support the game, their team and their university.
-Tickets are on sale now, so come along and feel the rush of the crowd, sing the chants and celebrate the highs and lows.
+From Wednesday 13 March till Monday 18 March, the pitches and fields will be full of red and purple as students from King’s College and UCL come together to support the game, their team and their university.

 A quick history lesson...